-What should you look for in a Designer?
+What should you look for in a designer when you’re rebranding?

 Choosing a designer can be tricky.
 I do NOT recommend going into your favourite Facebook group of 10K+ people and sticking up a #helpanyday post.
 Because although you might get some genuinely good leads to follow up, you’ll also get a million comments from everyone recommending their BFF/neighbour/cousin, as well as anyone who’s spent five minutes playing in Canva and think they can “design” now.